UnrealSharp/unrealsharp.github.io/interfaces.md

 }
 ```

 The UFunction for interface methods can only be defined in their interface.
-You can't UFunction an impelementation of the interface method.
+You can't UFunction an implementation of the interface method.